doersino/excessivelyadequate.com/_posts/2020-04-23-sierpinksy.md

 [^postgres]: The implementation will be based on PostgreSQL's dialect of SQL, but it should work universally with minor modifications.
-[^rule90]: Personally, I'm quite fond of the fact that Stephen Wolfram's [Rule 90 cellular automaton](https://en.wikipedia.org/wiki/Sierpiński_triangle#Cellular_automata) takes the shape of Sierpiński's triangle, but how to simulate elementary cellular automata in SQL will be the focus of a future post.
+[^rule90]: Personally, I'm quite fond of the fact that Stephen Wolfram's [Rule 90 cellular automaton](https://en.wikipedia.org/wiki/Sierpiński_triangle#Cellular_automata) takes the shape of Sierpiński's triangle – how to simulate elementary cellular automata in SQL might be the focus of a future post.
 [^subplots]: This image has been generated by an adapted version of the query we're about to formulate.
 But if you prefer an animation, take a look at the [tweet that inspired me to write this post](https://twitter.com/CentrlPotential/status/1250172108811927552) or try out [this absolutely amazing interactive tool](https://andrew.wang-hoyer.com/experiments/chaos-game/).
-[^keepgoing]: We could keep going *ad infinitum*, of couse, but as is the case for all [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method)-esque processes, we'll soon hit a point of diminishing returns – besides, the SVG file is larger than 1 MB as it stands.
+[^keepgoing]: We could keep going *ad infinitum*, of course, but as is the case for all [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method)-esque processes, we'll soon hit a point of diminishing returns – besides, the SVG file is larger than 1 MB as it stands.
 [^toobasic]: In a "production" context, one wouldn't split this specific problem into quite as many separate queries, but it makes for a good example.
 [^oeis]: See [https://oeis.org/A037028](https://oeis.org/A037028).
-[^nodups]: Many kinds of recursive queries won't ever produce duplicates, so the choice of `UNION ALL` or `UNION` doesn't matter *semantically*.
-With an eye on *performance*, however, `UNION ALL` should be preferred in these situation as it avoids expensive sorting/hashing operations.
+[^nodups]: Many kinds of recursive queries won't ever produce duplicates, so in these cases, the choice of `UNION ALL` or `UNION` doesn't matter *semantically*.
+With an eye on *performance*, however, `UNION ALL` should be preferred here as it avoids expensive sorting/hashing operations.
 [^goodreason]: For [good reasons](https://stackoverflow.com/a/45045637).
-[^hardcode]: We could have hardcoded the anchor points within the query we're about to write, but keeping them in a table allows *you* to change them easily and observe what happens to the fractal as a result – this method can be used to generate all kinds of fractals depending on anchor point locations, rules constraining successive anchor point reuse, interpolation between current point and anchor point, and more!
+[^hardcode]: We could have hard-coded the anchor points within the query we're about to write, but keeping them in a table allows *you* to change them easily and observe what happens to the fractal as a result – this method can be used to generate all kinds of fractals depending on anchor point locations, rules constraining successive anchor point reuse, interpolation between current point and anchor point, and more!

     For example, populating `anchors` with the following data...